 For the ornaments I wanted something subtle with a modern feel, so I selected a big pack of silver ball ornaments from IKEA .
 My daughter and I also found 10 silver ornaments at Target ($1 each) that added extra sparkle and geometric texture.

 With our tree so simple and modern, I wanted to give some vintage character under the tree.
 I added a galvanized advent calendar with some of my personal handmade ornaments in it, including my tealight ornaments, cinnamon stick ornaments, and salt dough ornaments.
 Along with gifts I mixed in some vintage books (we collect them from the thrift store) and antique metal trains given to us by my grandparents.

 I wanted to share at least one picture of our Christmas tree with the lights off.
 You can see a little green, but overall it looks more modern and white.
 The silver star topper also has a completely different look with the lights off.

 Thanks you for reading!
-I am really pleased with how our new tree looks in the living room.
-The silver ornaments and warm large bulb lights give the tree a simple and modern style.
+I am really pleased with how our new flocked artificial tree looks in the living room.
+The silver ornaments and warm large white lights create a modern Christmas tree.
 And the antique trains, kraft paper gifts, and advent calendar give the space a warm vintage feel.